dintifla/simple-timekeeping/README.md

 - Export results in more file formats
 - Save to (cloud) database instead of files
 - Better, more consistent styling
-- Automated testing
+- Increase test coverage
-- Better handling of female spares
+- Better handling of spares per category
+- Get categories from config file